5F8575tree/study-notes-repo/figma.md

 # Figma

-Figma is a free design program that allows you to design web and app projects.
+Figma is a free (to get started...) design program that allows you to design web and app projects.
 It is the fastest growing design tool (overtaking Adobe XD), and can be used directly in your browser.
 It is a good idea to download the program directly to your CPU, however.

 ## Figma versus XD versus Sketch